nhthuy/MyHA/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to my new SAP HANA Cloud and CAP to Build Full-Stack Applications Using VSCode.

 It contains these folders and files, following our recommended project layout: